Harassment in the United Kingdom: Defences

-For example, shown again in the case of Haynes v Willoughby where the defendant was making allegations against his former employer of fraud, embezzlement and tax evasion and engaged in a six-year campaign, writing to the police of the Department of Trade and Industry, among others.
+For example, shown again in the case of Hayes v Willoughby where the defendant was making allegations against his former employer of fraud, embezzlement and tax evasion and engaged in a six-year campaign, writing to the police of the Department of Trade and Industry, among others.
 However, after investigation there was found to be nothing behind the allegations.
 Yet, even after the police shared their conclusions the defendant continued to make allegations.
 This amounted to harassment, as there was no further rational basis to continue his 'investigations.'
 Hence, the defence under Section 1(3)(a) was not upheld:[13] It cannot be the case that the mere existence of a belief, however absurd, in the mind of the harasser that he is detecting or preventing a possibly non-existent crime, will justify him in persisting in a course of conduct which the law characterises as oppressive.
 Some control mechanism is required, even if it falls well short of requiring the alleged harasser to prove that his alleged purpose was objectively reasonable'.[15]
 ‘Before an alleged harasser can be said to have had the purpose of preventing or detecting crime, he must have sufficiently applied his mind to the matter.
 He must have thought rationally about the material suggesting the possibility of criminality and formed the view that the conduct said to constitute harassment was appropriate for the purpose of preventing or detecting it.
 If he has done these things, then he has the relevant purpose.’